-One research showed that taking 600 mg of alpha-lipoic acid per day for five weeks, can reduce the symptoms of diabetic neuropathy by 19%.
+One research showed that taking 600 mg of alpha-lipoic acid per day for five weeks can reduce the symptoms of neuropathy by 19%.
 In the long run, this antioxidant can prevent further nerve damage.

-Did you know smoking constrict your blood vessels, thus impairing your blood flow?
-In other words, your peripheral nerves can’t get the necessary nutrient-high blood, resulting in more nerve pain.
+Smoking constricts the blood vessels, thus impairing the blood flow.
+In other words, the peripheral nerves can’t get the necessary nutrient-high blood, resulting in more nerve pain.

-Therefore, we highly recommend you to stop or at least avoid smoking if you suffer from diabetic nerve pain.
+Therefore, we highly recommend to stop or at least avoid smoking for those who have nerve pain.

-Stress worsens inflammation and all kinds of diabetes complications.
-You should find the right relaxation technique that helps reduce your stress, thus alleviating the diabetic neuropathy symptoms.
+Stress worsens inflammation and all kinds of complications due to the condition.
+People should find the right relaxation technique that helps reduce stress, thus alleviating neuropathy symptoms.

 Some of them are meditation, exercise, yoga, doing outdoor activities such as walking in nature with friends or playing some sport.
-Find what works for you best and practice it to manage your stress levels.
+Find what works for best and practice it to manage the stress levels.

-Pay attention to any visible signs of nerve damage to your hands, feet, legs, and skin.
+Pay attention to any visible signs of nerve damage to the hands, feet, legs, and skin.
 That might be sores, blisters, ulcers, or other sign of injury.
-The American Diabetes Association says skin care and foot care is important for preventing and treating diabetic neuropathy.
+The American Diabetes Association says skin care and foot care is important for preventing and treating neuropathy.

-Therefore, make sure you wash your feet, toenails, and skin carefully every day.
-Focus on skin folds prone to moisture and bacteria build up to prevent infections.
+Therefore, make sure to wash the feet, toenails, and skin carefully every day.
+Focus on skin folds prone to moisture and bacteria build-up to prevent infections.

 Also, wear clean clothing and socks, and stay away from warm showers and hot temperatures.
-Don’t forget to file corns and cut your toenails regularly.
-Consult a doctor if you notice any swelling, redness, or infection starting.
+Don’t forget to file corns and cut the toenails regularly.
+Consult a doctor in case of any swelling, redness, or infection starting.

 Some researchers say capsaicin cream can help in this condition, but be cautious since sometimes it might cause skin irritation and burning.